 In Windows, click on the sound icon in your system tray and make sure there is no red circle with a cross going through it.
 Also, make sure to raise the volume bar to something higher if it’s very low.

 For external speakers, make sure you turn up the dial for the volume.
 Even if your sound is fine on the laptop, if the dial on the speaker itself is turned down, then you won’t hear anything.
 Also, make sure the speakers are properly plugged into the power outlet.
 Sometimes the connection on the back can become loose and you just need to push the power cord into the speaker.
+In addition, check the audio cable and make sure it is properly plugged into the speakers and the PC.

 Method 2 – Check Volume in Application